A Different Kind of Tribute to Arun Thapa -Artists and Alcoholism

 All of us know him for his euphonious voice and NTV’s old live music videos but few know that Arun Thapa had trouble with alcohol and substance use.
-During that golden era of the overall Nepali art industry, most of the artists were not only famous for their achievements in their fields but were also infamous for their alcohol and drugs fix.
-Arun thapa was one prime example of it.
+During that golden era of the overall Nepali art industry, most of the artists were not only famous for their achievements in their fields but were also infamous for their alcohol and drug fix.
+Arun Thapa was one prime example of it.

 Thapa may have started drinking early in his life.
 Maybe it was the pain of separation from his lover or it could be any other reason but this proclivity of his got him into many troubles.

-Towards the end of his life he was living alone. spent his last days at Kanti Guesthouse where he indulged in drinking all day.
+Towards the end of his life, he was living alone. spent his last days at Kanti Guesthouse where he indulged in drinking all day.

 Would Thapa have lived longer if he had received proper treatment and support?
-Certainly.

 But, not all are strong like Pokharel and Amatya to speak about their problems.
 Many artists do keep their addiction to themselves and struggle alone.
 Maybe we as a society are also responsible for such cases.
 When we ourselves wouldn’t want to speak about our problems, how can we expect our local icons to speak about themselves?
-On top of that, when we hear others disclosing their problems, we are too quick to judge them and label them as drunkard or addict.
+On top of that, when we hear others disclosing their problems, we are too quick to judge them and label them as drunkards or addicts.